Nasdaq/semver-git/readme.md

 For example the snapshot suffix pattern is `<count>.g<sha>-SNAPSHOT` which will generate the version `1.1.0-5.g5242341-SNAPSHOT`, which is a unique snapshot version.

+### Release ###

+Versions are stored as annotated tags in git.
+[Semantic versioning](http://semver.org) is used.

+To create a new release, e.g. 1.2.3:

+    git tag -a 1.2.3 -m "New release" git push --tags

+Then do the following to upload archives. mavenUser and mavenPassword are required in your ~/.gradle/gradle.properties for `uploadArchives`

+    gradle clean build uploadArchives

+If changes are made after version 1.2.3 then the version number be '1.3.0-SNAPSHOT' (default a minor change).